AKSinghWeb/google-homepage/README.md

-First project for cloning google homepage.
+First project.
-This is the first commit.
+Cloning google homepage using HTML and CSS.